ArthurFDLR/BR-M5/README.md

+⚠️ This branch is available for those who want to build a remote themself.
+However, the source code is now obsolete compared to the main branch. ⚠️

 # Bluetooth camera remote

-The Canon M50 is a great Mirrorless camera.
-However it miss one thing, a descent timelapse mode, one that can do long exposure.
+The Canon M50 is an excellent Mirrorless camera.
+However, it misses a descent timelapse mode, one that can do a long exposure.
 The shutter speed option in M50's timelapse mode is indeed limited to 1/30s.

-Furthermore, the M50 don't have any shutter release port to plug classic intervalometer nor does it supports IR remote.
-The only options are BLE connection or using a tethering tool.
+Furthermore, the M50 doesn't have any shutter release port to plug the classic intervalometers, nor does it supports IR remote.
+The only options are BLE, WiFi, or tethering tools.
-Since the only Bluetooth remote available - BR-E1(A) - lacks intervalometer mode, here I am, building my own.
+Since the only Bluetooth remote available - BR-E1 - lacks intervalometer mode, let's build our own.

 __Functionalities:__
-* Time-lapse: shutter trigerred at a constant rate, set by the user.
-The numbre of photos taken during the current time-lapse is shown on the screen as well as the video length equivalent at 24fps.
+* Time-lapse: shutter triggered at a constant rate, set by the user.
+The number of photos taken during the current time-lapse and the equivalent video length (24fps) are shown on the screen.
 * Single shot: well, that is quite explicit.
-* Ext. trigger: use to take a photo triggered by an external signal connected to the PCB.
-Can be use for synchronous time-lapse (eg. 3D print time-lapse).
+* Ext.
+Trigger: use to take a photo triggered by an external signal connected to the PCB.
+Can be used for synchronous time-lapse (e.g. 3D print time-lapse).

 ## Video: In-use